oujojo/Dynamic-Mediation-with-Time-Trend-Effect-based-on-Bayesian-Inference/README.md

    - meaning
     Maybe we want to see if some effect increases or decreases with time goes by.
 It's a dynamic process.
 Previous models think the effect of a/b/c is a autoregression and test with AR(1) and AR(p) models.

-3. time trend in the b path
+2. time trend in the b path

-4. time trend in the both a and b path
+3. time trend in the both a and b path

+But the stan file of model still needs to be modified...